-Module 3 - Mapping of Submodules with UoC Performance Requirements UoC 109503L5 UoC Perfo rmance Re quirement ; Present financia al solutions to general enterprise banking clients Know ledge Appli cation Behaviour terms and cond This applies to enterprise clien ils of the solutions (e.g. product details, pricing, itions) to clients to obtain their engagement. different kinds of lending and services to general ts including but not limited to accounts acing, invoice factoring, global trade financing lending.
+Module 3 - Mapping of Subn nodules w ith UoC P eriorman ce Requir ements UoC 109503L5 UoC Perfo rmance Re quirement ; Present financia al solutions to general enterprise banking clients Know wledge Application Behaviour terms and cond This applies to enterprise clien ils of the solutions (e.g. product details, pricing, itions) to clients to obtain their engagement. different kinds of lending and services to general ts including but not limited to accounts acing, invoice factoring, global trade financing lending.
 Demonstrate professional communication and presentation skills in order to communicate the clearly.
-Possess the client and b influence or Match appropriate banking products with customer needs in order to offer the best solutions for clients and describe the details of the proposal (e.g. terms and conditions) in an accurate manner.
-Evaluate the business negotiation continuously an appropriate changes in sales approach in order to the odds of success.
-Communicate risks to customers in accordance with sales compliance and check client's understanding of clients.
-Manage the expectations of clients in order to preserve long-term harmonious relationship with them.
-Make enough preparation to forecast possible enquiries objections from clients and get proper answers ready in advance.
+Possess the product knowledge and knowledge on the client and be able to highlight key factors that can exert influence on client's decision in the presentation.
+Match appropriate banking products with customer needs in order to offer the best solutions for clients and describe the details of the proposal (e.g. terms and conditions) in an accurate manner.
+Evaluate the business negotiation continuously a appropriate changes in sales approach in order to the odds of success.
+Communicate risks to customers in accordance compliance and check client's understanding Manage the expectations of clients in order to preserve long-term harmonious relationship with them.
+Make enough preparation to forecast possible enquiriobjections from clients and get proper answers ready advance.
 Handle the inquiries from clients professionally to address technical issues in order to close the deals client satisfaction.
 Be client focused by paying attention to prospects' buying signals and gain their commitment at appropriate time by using suitable closing techniques.
-Module (M) Submodules (S) Content proposal ne xert needs scribe s) in and make to increase sales lents. rve a ries or y in with riate M3S1 Bank Products and Credit Facility Structure for Large and Complex Clients -Bank products -Financial solutions customization -Credit facility structure -Collateral valuation and loan risk -Pricing and affordability -Evaluation of credit acquisition X X M3S2 Consultation, Presentation, Negotiation and Code of Ethics -Overview of code of ethics, behavioural knowledge, and skills -Consultation process -Presentation process -Negotiation process X X X X X X X
+Module (M) Submodules (S) Content proposal he xert needs scribe s) in and make to increase with sales of clients. rve a ries or y in with riate M3S1 Bank Products and Credit Facility Structure for Large and Complex Clients -Bank products -Financial solutions customization -Credit facility structure -Collateral valuation and loan risk -Pricing and affordability -Evaluation of credit acquisition X X · M3S2 Consultation, Presentation, Negotiation and Code of Ethics -Overview of code of ethics, behavioural knowledge, and skills -Consultation process -Presentation process -Negotiation process X X X X X X X